Dr. Jari Laukkanen on Sauna Use for the Prevention of Cardiovascular & Alzheimer’s Disease

 All of the deaths that occur in a population, regardless of the cause.

-A protein abundant in the human brain and found mainly at the tips of nerve cells at the presynaptic terminals.
-Aggregation of alpha-synuclein occurs in Parkinson's disease, a neurodegenerative disorder of the central nervous system that involves loss of dopaminergic neurons in the substantia nigra and leads to impaired motor control.
-In 2013, PD was present in 53 million people and resulted in about 103,000 deaths globally. **Hsp70, a heat shock protein, has been shown to reduce formation of alpha-synuclein oligomers and reduce associated toxicity**.
+A protein present in the human brain, found primarily at the synapses – the junctions between neighboring neurons where the exchange of electrical signals and neuronal communication occurs.
+Aggregation, or clumping, of alpha-synuclein proteins is a hallmark of Parkinson's disease, a neurodegenerative disorder of the central nervous system. **Hsp70, a heat shock protein, has been shown to reduce formation of alpha-synuclein oligomers and reduce associated toxicity**.
 Danzer, Karin M., et al. "Heat-shock protein 70 modulates toxic extracellular α-synuclein oligomers and rescues trans-synaptic toxicity." _The FASEB journal_ 25.1 (2011): 326-336.

 An index of the elasticity of large arteries such as the thoracic aorta.
 Arterial compliance is an important cardiovascular risk factor which diminishes as a function of age and systolic blood pressure.
 Arterial compliance is measured by ultrasound as a pressure (carotid artery) and volume (outflow into aorta) relationship.